Friedrich42/murrr.space/content/posts/smartid-integration.md

 }
 ```

-Send a POST request to https://sid.demo.sk.ee/smart-id-rp/v2, for demo purposes.
+You should send a POST request to https://sid.demo.sk.ee/smart-id-rp/v2, for demo purposes.
 You will need a production URL for live system.

 The final request should look like: